 - Individuals appointed to perform designated Senior Management Functions will require regulatory approval before commencing their role.
 Senior Management Functions will replace the current Approved Persons regime at FCA-authorised firms. - Senior Managers will also be required to have individual Statements of Responsibilities setting out their personal responsibilities.
-The Statements of Responsibilities must be submitted to the regulators. - The regulators will prescribe a number of core responsibilities that most firms will need to allocate among the Senior Managers of the firm. - A Senior Manager will have a "Duty of Responsibility" to take reasonable steps in relation to areas for which the Senior Manager is responsible.
+The Statements of Responsibilities must be submitted to the regulator on approval and when there is a material change to it. - The regulators will prescribe a number of core responsibilities that most firms will need to allocate among the Senior Managers of the firm. - A Senior Manager will have a "Duty of Responsibility" to take reasonable steps in relation to areas for which the Senior Manager is responsible.
 Where a problem arises within the scope of a Senior Manager's allocated responsibilities, the regulators can take action against a Senior Manager who has failed to act in line with this Duty of Responsibility. - Some firms will need to maintain a Management Responsibilities Map, outlining the governance structure of the firm, including reporting lines and the responsibilities of the Senior Managers.